yoriiis/step-manager/README.md

 `Object`

-The datas for all the steps stored in a JSON.
-The object key need to match with the route id declare in each steps.
+The data for all the steps are stored in a JSON.
+The object key needs to match with the route id declared in each step.

-If the steps are build with dynamic contents from an API for example, the manager exposes the `datas` fields inside the steps with `this.options.datas`, from the `render` function.
+If the steps are built with dynamic content from an API for example, the manager exposes the `datas` fields inside the steps with `this.options.datas`, from the `render` function.

 See the SWAPI example in the `./example/` directory for the full implementation.